hotform/hotform/packages/hotform-types/README.md

 # @hotform/types

-This package contains type definitions for hotform.
+This package contains type definitions for HotForm.